GST E-Invoice Under New GST Return System 2020

 - Total value of invoice

 After the completion of the above steps, the e-invoice must be distributed to the buyer by the supplier.
 No regulation has been set down for this distribution method so the parties can decide on the appropriate mode of distribution themselves.
-Note, businesses exempt from GST e-invoicing are not obliged to process and accept e-documents in the JSON format.
+Note that the businesses exempt from GST e-invoicing are not obliged to process and accept e-documents in the JSON format.
 Here, suppliers can generate paper printed or PDF invoices for the distribution to those businesses.
 Refer to https://einv-apisandbox.nic.in/

 Salient Highlights & Developments Of The New GST Return System (2019-2020)